vakaee/ai-collections/TECHNICAL_ARCHITECTURE.md

     "provider": "openai",
     "model": "gpt-4o",
-    "temperature": 0.3,  // Low temperature for consistency "systemPrompt": "You are calling on behalf of Brodie Collection Services..."
+    "temperature": 0.3,  // Low temperature for consistency "systemPrompt": "You are calling on behalf of [COLLECTION AGENCY]..."
   },
   "functions": [
     {